Nemo me impune lacessit: In North America

 The motto also appears on the crest of the Grand National Curling Club.

+The motto is adopted by the eponymous heroine of Fran Ross's 1974 novel, Oreo, republished in 2000 by Northeastern University Press.

+The motto was seemingly adopted by Elon Musk in a January 2025 post pinned to his X account, erroneously attributing the saying to Sulla.

 In India

 On 10 December 1992, addressing Gentleman Cadets at the Indian Military Academy, India's Field Marshal Sam Manekshaw conveyed the motto from a regiment he had served in Scotland, first conveying the Latin form, "Nemo me impune lacessit" and then translating it for the GCs: